Space Syntax-guided Post-training for Residential Floor Plan Generation: Conclusion and Future Work

 \paragraph{Future work.} Several directions can further extend SSPT.
 First, beyond integration dominance, future benchmarks and reward designs can incorporate a richer set of space-syntax and architectural criteria (e.g., circulation efficiency, choice/control measures, public--private zoning consistency), and explore multi-objective post-training under different constraints.
-Second, the current oracle relies on deterministic mask parsing, greedy rectangle decomposition, and graph computation; accelerating this pipeline (or learning faithful surrogate evaluators) would enable larger-scale post-training and more diverse reward shaping.
-Third, while we instantiate SSPT on a diffusion backbone, the framework can be applied to other generators (e.g., transformer- or graph-based models) by treating the generator as a conditional sampling policy and reusing the same oracle-defined supervision.
+Second, SSIO currently relies on deterministic mask parsing, greedy rectangle decomposition, and graph computation; accelerating this pipeline (or learning faithful surrogate evaluators) would enable larger-scale post-training and more diverse reward shaping.
+Third, while we instantiate SSPT on a diffusion backbone, the framework can be extended to transformer- or graph-based floor plan generators by reusing SSIO-defined post-hoc supervision.
 Finally, integrating SSPT with human-in-the-loop design feedback and downstream engineering constraints (e.g., structural feasibility and code compliance) remains an important step toward deployable AI-assisted residential layout design.